Tunbridge Wells Grammar School for Boys

 Tunbridge Wells Grammar School for Boys (TWGSB) is a grammar school in Royal Tunbridge Wells, Kent, England.

 Founded as a technical school in 1956, TWGSB became a grammar school in 1982.
+Despite having been a grammar school for decades, it is still commonly referred with the nickname "Tech".

-The current enrolment of 1,504 pupils (of which 326 are in the sixth form) is spread across two sites: the main site in Tunbridge Wells and the annexe in Sevenoaks.
+The current enrolment of 2,076 pupils (of which 510 are in the sixth form) is spread across two sites: the main site in Tunbridge Wells and the annexe in Sevenoaks.
 The lower school is all boys (aged 11–16 years) whilst the sixth form is mixed (aged 16–18 years).

 Admission to the lower school is selective with pupils required to pass the eleven-plus selection test administered by Kent County Council.
 Successful pupils fall within the top 25 per cent of the ability range upon entrance.

 The current Headteacher, Amanda Simpson, was appointed in September 2017.
 Preceded by Simon Marsh (Acting Headteacher, January 2017 - August 2017), John Harrison (September 2006 - December 2016), and Derek Barnard (September 1988 - August 2006).